 Here Lee allows for more make-up making the close-ups less teeth clenching and diminishing the invasiveness of the typical emotive camera move.
-Plus Gemini Man is much more action-packed which means the camera moves quicker.
+Plus, Gemini Man is much more action-packed, so the camera moves more quickly and smoother.
 This allows for fewer moments of closeups and way too personal moments with the actors.
-I mentioned in my review of Billy Lynn that if we were to continue down this road we would have to re-think the grammar of cinema.
+I mentioned in my review of Billy Lynn that if we were to continue down this road, we would have to re-think the grammar of cinema.

-Having seen Gemini Man, granted only in 60 frames per second, I can say my theory largely holds true.
+Having seen Gemini Man, granted my theater only showed it in 60 frames per second, I can say my theory largely holds true.
 Except, it seems Lee is getting better at figuring out what works and what doesn’t.
 Gone are the long pans and slow zooms of Lee pondering his characters as they try to sort through their emotional and psychological baggage.
-They have been replaced with quick cuts, sharp close-ups cutting to telephoto lens mixed with stationary foregrounds and rapidly moving backgrounds.
+They have been replaced with quick cuts, sharp close-ups cutting to telephoto lenses mixed with stationary foregrounds and rapidly moving backgrounds.
 It’s a dizzying spectacle held together by the bottomless talents of Smith and his co-stars.

-Lee has begun to find the balance necessary to bridge the cinema as it is; to cinema as it could be.
-Between all the dizzying action he allows his characters to interact and connect.
-Henry subtly flirting/interrogating the new woman at the marina Dani (Mary Elizabeth Winstead) is refreshing if only for the fact that the two eventually form a deep platonic bond.
+Lee has begun to find the balance necessary to bridge the cinema as it is to cinema as it could be.
+He allows his characters to interact and connect between all the dizzying action.
+Henry subtly flirting/interrogating the new woman at the marina Dani (Mary Elizabeth Winstead), is refreshing if only because the two eventually form a deep platonic bond.
 Men and women are often in the same movie but rarely share the screen without romance or sex being involved.
-Lee blessedly sidesteps those pitfalls and instead allows for Dani and Henry to grow as friends.
+Lee blessedly sidesteps those pitfalls and allows Dani and Henry to grow as friends.

-As a fellow DIA agent Dani is able to take care of herself and quickly earns Henry’s trust and confidence.
+As a fellow DIA agent, Dani can take care of herself and quickly earns Henry’s trust and confidence.
 She goes from being rescued by him to being dragged by her shirt with a wounded leg and acting as a shield as she fires an array of bullets into the dark as Henry pulls her behind him.
-Dion Beebe’s camera sits at a low angle almost right in front of the muzzle allowing us to see her determined face as her rain of bullets erupt into the night.
+Dion Beebe’s camera sits at a low angle, almost right in front of the muzzle, allowing us to see her determined face as her rain of bullets erupts into the night.

-If the way in which the film was shot wasn’t enough Lee goes the extra mile to introduce a clone of Henry, also played by Smith using motion capture and a de-aging process.
-The look varies depending on the brightness of the scene and how much young Henry is forced to talk.
-Funny enough it’s not the eyes that give away the special effects but the mouth.
+If the way in which the film was shot wasn’t enough, Lee goes the extra mile to introduce a clone of Henry, also played by Smith, using motion capture and a de-aging process.
+The look varies depending on the scene’s brightness and how much young Henry is forced to talk.
+Funny enough, it’s not the eyes that give away the special effects but the mouth.
 Young Henry destroys the illusion when he talks, the camera, hellbent on capturing every detail, damns Lee and Beebe by showing us the strings of their puppeteering.

-Raised by Clay Varris (Clive Owen) young Henry is meant to be “exactly like Henry without all his darkness”.
-He has been raised with love in a stable home.
+Raised by Clay Varris (Clive Owen), young Henry is meant to be “exactly like Henry without all his darkness.”
+He was raised with love in a stable home.
 It’s the old “perfect killing machine” trope but executed with a sort of gleeful panache.

 Contrast that with how both Henry, Barron, and Dani are constantly wondering by how Varris is seemingly able to find them at every turn.
 Keep in mind these characters use cell phones constantly throughout but are baffled by how the enemy knows their every move.
 The look of stunned disbelief on their faces, and mine, when young Henry reveals a tracking device embedded in old Henry’s arm during a surgery a few years back.

 Beebe and Lee work to try to make an immersive and affecting film from both a storytelling standpoint as well as a visceral one.
-A lot is being talked about how much they failed but little is being talked about how much they succeed.
-I went in a skeptic but I sit here now a changed man who has seen the light.
+A lot is being talked about how much they failed, but little is being talked about how much they succeeded.
+I went in a skeptic, but I sit here now a changed man who has seen the light.

 One such scene involves a motorcycle chase scene with Smith chasing Smith.
-Beebe and Lee, because of the high def frame rate, follow the chase as if on a dolly shot, making the impact of every car and curb seeming real.
-At one point the camera follows old Henry as he zooms up a ramp, keeping pace with him without ever blurring, something impossible with normal film, and zooming up to him as he pulls a j-curve into a stop.
-Beebe’s camera work is exhilarating as it allows the action to feel unchained, not in a comic book or cartoonish way, but as in gravity is real and these people might get hurt, and the camera is right there with them.
+Because of the high-def frame rate, Beebe and Lee follow the chase as if on a dolly shot, making every car’s and curb’s impact seem immediate and as if we are witnessing it live.
+At one point, the camera follows old Henry as he zooms up a ramp, keeping pace with him without ever blurring, something impossible with normal film, and zooming up to him as he pulls a j-curve into a stop.
+Beebe’s camera work is exhilarating as it allows the action to feel unchained, not in a comic book or cartoonish way, but as in gravity is real, and these people might get hurt, and the camera is right there with them.

-One fight between the two smiths takes place in the Royal Court of the catacombs.
+One fight between the two smiths occurs in the Royal Court of the catacombs.
 The skulls line the edges of the frames and add a sense of eerie morbidity to the action.
-But as the camera follows the two down as they roll off a ledge into the river beneath them it is in every sense of the word a roller coaster ride.
-Gemini Man is a wild cheezy pulpish ride which just so happens to be filmed at one hundred and twenty frames per second in 4K 3D.
-Meaning if you don’t accept what Lee is doing, or try to, you will likely find yourself recoiling and demanding your money back.
+But as the camera follows the two down as they roll off a ledge into the river beneath them, it is, in every sense of the word, a roller coaster ride.
+Gemini Man is a wild cheezy pulpish ride that just so happens to be filmed at one hundred and twenty frames per second in 4K 3D.
+Meaning if you don’t accept what Lee is doing or try to, you will likely find yourself recoiling and demanding your money back.

-It’s funny, for years, Holywood has been trying to make a video game movie that feels like a video game and a movie.
-Watching Gemini Man I began to see a path toward such a place utilizing the high frame way and high definition.
-The frame rate and definition combined with the fluidity of camera movements allow for a heightened sense of realism but at arm’s length.
-The result is that of the feeling of many first-person shooters but with the added mastery of Ang’s keen visual eye and Beebe’s intrinsic knowledge of where the camera needs to be.
+It’s funny; for years, Holywood has been trying to make a video game movie that feels like a video game and a movie.
+Watching Gemini Man, I began to see a path toward such a place utilizing the high frame way and high definition.
+The frame rate and definition, combined with the fluidity of camera movements, allow for a heightened sense of realism but at arm’s length.
+The result is the feeling of many first-person shooters but with the added mastery of Ang’s keen visual eye and Beebe’s intrinsic knowledge of where the camera needs to be.

 Like it or not high frame rate is the future of the medium.
 I’m not saying we’ll get there next year or even five years, but we’re getting there faster than many of us are comfortable.
-I can feel it in my bones, we’re close and in a way, I’m almost giddy.
-Cinema has been around for over a century, it’s due for a dusting off, at the very least.
+I can feel it in my bones, we’re close, and in a way, I’m almost giddy.
+Cinema has been around for over a century; at the very least; it’s due for a dusting-off.

 As for Gemini Man, I went in a dour skeptic and left a grinning idiotic believer.
 Ang Lee isn’t creating new worlds like Cameron’s Avatar.
-He is instead, taking old stories and showing us how we can still tell them using new technology and images and coming out with something altogether new and rare.
+Instead, he is taking old stories and showing us how we can still tell them using new technology and images and coming out with something new and rare.